 All applications must be submitted electronically first in Grants.gov (SF-424 and SF-LLL) and then in JustGrants.
 Applicants must make every effort to submit their application in Grants.gov and JustGrants.
-Note: the Grants.Gov deadline is 5 days before the JustGrants application deadline.
-If an applicant must submit their application via email due to a technical difficulty, they must do so by the JustGrants application deadline, but no earlier than 4 hours prior to the JustGrants application deadline.
+Note: the Grants.Gov deadline is 2 days before the JustGrants application deadline.
+If an applicant must submit their

+Page 25 of 34 O-OVW-2023-171476 application via email due to a technical difficulty, they must do so by the JustGrants application deadline, but no earlier than 4 hours prior to the JustGrants application deadline.
 Applicants experiencing technical difficulties during the application submission process should refer to the OVW Policy for Applicants Experiencing Technical Difficulties During the Registration and Submission Processes section of this solicitation for guidance on how to proceed.